RadXGH/smart-cctv-univ-proj/README.md

-# face-detect-pickle
+# Smart CCTV
-Face detection program using simple webcam (can also be used for raspberry pi cameras although needs some adjustments).
+CCTV with face detection program using simple webcam (can also be used for raspberry pi cameras although needs some adjustments).

 Made with OpenCV, dlib, and pickle encryption.